Try Our Spread Betting Calculator

 In our opinion, the best broker for spread betting in the UK is Pepperstone.

-This is because they offer the highest execution speeds which is essential for effective spread betting.
-They also offer a trading platform with more than 100 charts and technical indicators which makes it easier for spread betters to perform technical analysis.
+This is because they offer the highest execution speeds, which is essential for reliable spread betting.
+They also offer an excellent trading platform with more than 100 charts and technical indicators, so you’ll be able to apply advanced technical analysis to your strategy.

 About the author: